 This retrospective cohort study was performed in the infertility unit of tertiary health center between 2012 and 2016.
-The study was approved by the local ethics committee (number 09.2024.169).
+The study was approved by the Marmara University Ethics Committee (approval number: 09.2024.169, date: 09/02/2024).
 In our clinic, informed consent for the use of personal data is obtained from all patients at the start of treatment.
 The data is anonymized when used.

-Inclusion criteria were a diagnosis of infertility due to PCOS, having at least one patent fallopian tube on hysterosalpingography and having normozoospermic male partners, as per WHO guidelines 11.
-PCOS diagnosis was based on the revised Rotterdam criteria 12.
-Women who failed to ovulate or conceive with CC despite doses of 150 mg/day or 6 cycles and were considered CC-resistant cases were included in this study.
+Inclusion criteria were a diagnosis of infertility due to PCOS, having at least one patent fallopian tube on hysterosalpingography and having normozoospermic male partners, as per WHO guidelines.11 PCOS diagnosis was based on the revised Rotterdam criteria.12 Women who failed to ovulate or conceive with CC despite doses of 150 mg/day or 6 cycles and were considered CC-resistant cases were included in this study.